Esri/workflowmanager-createjob-widget/README.md

 Deployment, configuration and usage steps are provided in this document.
 Basic knowledge of ArcGIS Portal, ArcGIS Server, ArcGIS Workflow Manager Server and ArcGIS Web AppBuilder is assumed.

-## Supported Browsers
+### Supported Browsers

-The Workflow Manager Create Jobs custom widget supports the following browsers:
+The Workflow Manager Create Job custom widget supports the following browsers:
 * Chrome
 * Firefox
 * Internet Explorer 11+